Treatment for sinus infection

 - This plant grows into a shrub or small tree, easily recognized by its thorny, grey twigs and bright orange ovoid fruit.
 Sea buckthorn contains more than 190 nutrients and phytonutrients.
-This extremely nutrient-dense berry offers an array of organic acids, tannins, quercetin, provitamin A, vitamin E, and a great deal of vitamin C, as well as B complex vitamins.
+This extremely nutrient-dense berry offers an array of organic acids, tannins, quercetin, provitamin A, vitamin E, and a great deal of vitamin C and B complex vitamins.
 What’s more, it contains copious amounts of superoxide dismutase (SOD), an enzyme that plays a critical part in maintaining respiratory health.
-Sea buckthorn is a natural remedy for sinusitis that is ideal for people who suffer from a sinus infection, allergic rhinitis, as well as asthma, chronic coughs, and other breathing disorders.
+Sea buckthorn is a natural remedy for sinusitis that is ideal for people who suffer from a sinus infection, allergic rhinitis, asthma, chronic coughs, and other breathing disorders.
 Its unique nutrient content improves the health of the eyes, mouth, and mucous membranes.
 There are numerous sea buckthorn products on the market today; you should choose carefully, however, and always buy from a reputable company with high standards for quality.

 Ginger (Zingiber officinale)

 - Ginger is a safe and highly effective herb for sinus infections.
 Besides its culinary uses, it benefits your overall health since it soothes the digestive system and improves circulation.
 Ginger is a natural remedy for sinus infections, a potent antiviral agent, and an immune booster.
 Try some ginger tea to alleviate nasal congestion and headaches.
 While you sip your tea, inhale the steam from your cup.
 You can find ginger commercially in fresh and dried form.
 You can also pair it with other herbs, such as turmeric, another powerful natural healer.

 Yarrow (Achillea millefolium)